Type 039A submarine

+type 39A class is armed with wired-guided and wake-homing torpedoes, long-range land-attack and anti-ship cruise missiles, and naval mines.

-According to an early assessment by the US Naval Institute, the Yuan class was primarily designed as "an anti-ship cruise missile (ASCM) platform capable of hiding submerged for long periods of time in difficult to access shallow littorals."
+According to an early assessment by the US Naval Institute, the Type 39A class was primarily designed as "an anti-ship cruise missile (ASCM) platform capable of hiding submerged for long periods of time in difficult to access shallow littorals."
 However, another assessment by USNI includes an open-ocean capability which can be used beyond coastal waters.
 Also updated was its role within China's naval fleet, and as of August 2015 it is considered to be a more traditional attack submarine, with a secondary ASCM role.

 Design

+The design of the Type 39A class is thought to be modeled on, or heavily influenced by, the Russian Kilo class.
+In addition, the design also appears to show some similarities to the Chinese Song class.
+When it comes to general performance it is believed that the Type 039A could be comparable to the improved Project 636 variant of the Kilo class.
+Submarines of the Type 039A design have been built at Wuhan Shipyard and Jiangnan Shipyard.

 Hull

+The Type 39A class submarines have a teardrop-shaped hull and are believed to be double-hulled.
+They also have a angled casing, which appears like a distinctive hump.
+While earlier variants of the Type 39A class have a large upright sail, newer variants have instead a more angled sail.

-The Type 039A inherits the tail design of the Type 039 (NATO codename: Song class) with upper and lower rudders and sternplanes with a single propeller shaft.
-A pair of fairwater dive planes are positioned in the on the sail.
+The Type 039A inherits the tail design of the Type 039 submarine with upper and lower rudders and sternplanes with a single propeller shaft.
+A pair of fairwater dive planes are positioned on the sail.
 The submarine is equipped with indigenously developed machinery rafts (shock absorbers) system that helped to reduce noise level by over 35 dB.
 Additionally, the submarine is covered with rubber anti-sonar anechoic tiles to reduce the risk of acoustic detection.
-A new improved "C" variant was also launched.